 Our next destination was a place called Ghulkin, a tiny village that is missing from most local maps.
 I had asked some Pakistani people about this town and even they looked at me with vague expressions.
 No one really knew about this place.

-But Gulkin is the home village of Rehman, our mountain guide.
-He assured us that it does, in fact, exist and that we were all invited to stay with his family.
-His wife would make a home for us all and his children would love to play games with us.
+But Ghulkin was where one of our guides was from.
+His wife had a homestay for us all and his children would love to play games with us.
 Ultimately, it seemed like a good chance to be further immersed in Pakistani culture.

 “Ultimately, it seemed like a good chance to be further immersed in Pakistani culture.”